mas-bandwidth/reliable/README.md

 Open source libraries by the same author include: [netcode](http://netcode.io) and [yojimbo](http://libyojimbo.com)

-Glenn is now the founder and CEO of Network Next.
-Network Next is a new internet where networks compete on performance and price to carry your traffic.
-Check it out at https://networknext.com

 # Source Code

 This repository holds the reference implementation of reliable in C.